 Limited Environmental Site Assessment

-A Desktop Report is a limited due diligence report that allows property owners to economically evaluate the potential for contamination risk at a property by unforeseen causes.
+A Desktop Environmental Report is a limited due diligence report that allows property owners to economically evaluate the potential for contamination risk at a property by unforeseen causes.
 This type of report implements some of the many components with a Phase 1 Environmental Site Assessment.
 For instance, historical fire insurance maps, or government database records.
 As a result, the data gathered by an Environmental Desktop Report can easily upgrade towards a proper Phase 1 ESA afterward.

-Deciding between Limited Environmental Site Assessment Reports and complete Phase I Site Assessment Reports can be difficult and stressful.
-For all inquiries, call us at (888) 930-6604 to speak with a licensed geologist or engineer.
+Deciding between Limited Environmental Site Assessment Reports and completeing Phase I Site Assessment Reports can be difficult.
+For all inquiries, call us at (888) 930-6604 to speak with a geologist or engineer.